WISCASSET MUNICIPAL AIRPORT

 Current Prices and Fees (effective May 1, 2014)

 The vision for the airport had its beginnings in 1957 when the town purchased two parcels totaling 106 acres from J.B.
 Sutter.
 The following year the town purchased three more parcels from L.H.
 Grover (25 acres), E.G. & J.E.
 Getchell (1.4 acres) and A.H.
 Weeks (14.5 acres).
 The airport began in earnest in 1958 when the Board of Selectman, headed by 1st Selectman Harold Campbell submitted a grant application to the then Civil Aeronautics Authority (CAA) for the creation of an airport.
 This early grant was used to pay for the recently acquired land and to begin the design process that would eventually become the airport’s only runway.
-The airport’s official property map (the one recognized by the FAA) can be viewed by clicking the Appendix 3 link below.
+The airport’s official property map (the one recognized by the FAA) can be viewed by clicking Item # 9 in the ALP section below.

 Wiscasset Municipal Airport opened in 1961 (exact date unknown at this time) with a 2,600 foot long turf runway originally designated 4-22.
+The airport's original hangar was constructed about the same time.
 Throughout the years since additional land was acquired, the runway extended and a parallel taxiway constructed.
-The table below lists various milestones in the history of the airport.
+Photos of the airport are available below.
+This table lists various milestones in the history of the airport.